Film Pitch Report

 Characters

-Jasim, also known as Abu Ahmed, is a 36-year-old water buffalo shepherd.
+Jasim, also known as Abu Ali, is a 36-year-old water buffalo shepherd.
 He was raised by an old woman in the Al Hawizeh marsh after his family was killed during the 1990 South Uprising.
-Jasim is married to Fatima, who is 28 years old, and they have three children: Ahmed, Ali, and Zahra.
+Jasim is married to Fatima, and they have three children: Ahmed, Ali, and Zahra.

-Fatima is a 28-year-old housewife and reed weaver.
+Fatima, also known as Umm Ali, is a 28-year-old housewife and reed weaver.
 She lost her parents when she was 10 and was raised by her uncle.
-She was forced to marry an old man when she was 15 years old, but her husband died after only one month of marriage.
-She then married Jasim when she was 17 years old.
+She married to Jasim when she was 17 years old.

-Zahra is a 2-year-old girl and the youngest child in the family.
+Zahra is a 3-year-old girl and the youngest child in the family.

 The marshes are a strange and magical world, with unique environments, animal and plant organisms, and their relationships with the inhabitants.
 Among the local beliefs is the existence of “Tantal” in the remote waters.
 This being has no specific form, but can transform into any shape desired .
 It is said to harm those who are found alone, and many stories have been woven about its encounters with people.